tbendr/wireguard_helper/readme.md

 # SeaBee's wireguard helper script

-This is a python script to make the installation and management of wireguard easier
+This is a python script to make the installation and management of wireguard server side easier

 This script can:
 - Install wireguard